 Note that Obatzda can vary in taste and also in consistency.
 There isn’t a single best way to prepare it.
 I’ve rounded up these tips to address any reservations or questions you may have.

 - Do not fear the rind of the Camembert.
 Sometimes it can be removed, but there is no rule that says it should be.
 Besides Camembert you can use other soft, ripe cheeses such as Romadur, Bavarian Weichkäse or Brie.
 Even Limburger cheese will work nicely.
 Just be sure that the type you select is not too young as it will not lend itself to pressing.

 - In addition to soft cheese a spreadable cheese is typically added to Obatzda.
 In Germany it is known as Schmelzkäse which is really processed cheese spread/spreadable cheese.
 It is used because of the added emulsifiers which help the dip come together better.

-- Mascarpone and cream cheese could work if you don’t have spreadable cheese, even creme fresh/sour cream could work but the flavors will be off a little bit, they are not the traditional dairy product to use.
+- Mascarpone and cream cheese could work if you don’t have spreadable cheese, even creme fraiche/sour cream could work but the flavors will be off a little bit, they are not the traditional dairy product to use.

 - Be sure to use room temperature cheeses and butter, do not microwave them to warm them up, just let them sit on the counter until they soften.